Dispersion & Dissolution in Water / Adverse Effects of Impurities for Water Problem Constituents Responsible chemicals, and Water Quality Analysis.

 Determination of biological changes by aerobic or anaerobic organisms.

-C.O.D. and D.O. are the basis of the BOD test to evaluate the pollution potential of wastes.
+C.O.D. and D.O. are the basis of the BOD test to evaluate the pollution potential

 All aerobic biological wastewater treatment processes.